markjwarner/markjwarner.github.io/_pages/about.md

 Current PhD Supervision
 ======
+- Lisa Mekioussa Malki - Online privacy research (topic being developed)
+- Kyle Beadle - Community-based surveillance and moderation
-- Lauren Scott (PhD Candidate) - Conducting social computing research into how family networks are affected by online misinformation, and how they could act as a resource to help reduce its impact.
+- Lauren Scott - Conducting social computing research into how family networks are affected by online misinformation, and how they could act as a resource to help reduce its impact.

 I am currently accepting PhD students.
 Email me: mark(dot)warner(at)ucl(dot)ac(dot)uk